apexcodings/earthinversion.github.io/_posts/2020-08-15-pygmt-high-resolution-topographic-map-in-python.md

 <h3 id="plot-high-res-topo">Plot the high resolution topography from the data source<a href="#top"><i class="fa fa-arrow-circle-up" aria-hidden="true"></i></a></h3>

+Now, we provide the `topo_data`, `region` and the `projection` for the figure to plot.
+The `region` can also be provided in the form of ISO country code strings, e.g. `TW` for Taiwan, `IN` for India, etc. For more ISO codes, check the wikipedia page [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
+In this example, we used the `projection` of `M4i`, which specifies four-inch wide Mercator projection.
+For more projection options, check [here](https://docs.generic-mapping-tools.org/latest/proj-codes.html).

 ```python
 #plot high res topography
 fig.grdimage(